Young Living vs. DoTerra: Why I Ditched Both of Them

 But their great smell is part of what concerns me.

-Before I go into more–I mentioned distillation techniques in one of my previous posts.
-Basically, the going wisdom about essential oils is that you put the plant parts and water in a distiller and under low pressure and low temperature, you distill the essential oils out of the plant.
+Essential oils are distilled by putting plant parts and water in a distiller and under low pressure and low temperature, removing the oils from the plant.

-They travel down a tube and into a vat–along with the steam.
-The oil collects on top of the water and is removed and–voila–you have essential oils.
+The oils travel down a tube and into a vat.
+The oil collects on top of the water and is then removed.

-The most coveted, and most expensive (and thought to be the most therapeutic) oil is that which is collected during the first part of the distillation period.
-The resulting oil is called “first distilled.”
+The most coveted and most expensive (and thought to be the most therapeutic) oil is that which is collected during the first part of the distillation period, which is called “first distilled.”

-This “first distillation” only applies to ylang ylang and possibly peppermint, according to what I have learned.
+This “first distillation” apparently only applies to ylang ylang oil, but possibly to peppermint oil as well.

-Most peppermint essential oils smell like the peppermint you find growing out in nature.
-Kind of herby and not really like a candy cane.
+Most peppermint essential oils smell like the peppermint you find growing out in nature, which is herby and not like candy canes.

 Candy-cane-smelling peppermint is apparently, according to several sources, possibly from a redistill.
-The oils are either redistilled or some components are taken out to give the oil a clean pepperminty candy smell.
-(Source).
+Either that, or some components are taken out (meaning these are adulterated oils) to give the oil a clean pepperminty candy smell. (source).

 You can let her know that our Peppermint uses complete

 In one video, one of the founders of doTERRA stated that their peppermint smelled amazing because it was from Washington.
-Well, other peppermints are from Washington.
+However, other peppermints are sourced from Washington as well, so that can’t be the reason, unless all of them from Washington have the same scent.

-Ylang Ylang first distill (which is referred to as “extra”) is typically considered to be the quality of oil that is most sought after / of highest therapeutic quality–not the complete distillation.
+Ylang Ylang first distill (which is referred to as “extra”) is typically considered to be the quality of oil that is most sought after and is of highest therapeutic quality.

 I often get questions about doTERRA’s pricing for their Frankincense Oil as to how it compares to other brands, with people citing that doTERRA’s appears to be less expensive.

 The reason for this has to do with the composition of doTERRA’s Frankincense Oil.
-Most companies sell either just one variety of Frankincense Oil, or several varieties, but doTERRA’s Frankincense is, at least as of Aug 2016, a blend of different varieties (source).
+Most companies sell either just one variety of Frankincense oil, or several varieties, but doTERRA’s Frankincense is, at least as of August 2016, a blend of different varieties (source).

 Following are the types of Frankincense in their blend: